Fraunhofer-AISEC/archie/README.md

 make
 ```

-With this, qemu is build in build/debug and the plugin is build in tests/plugin/develop
+With this, qemu is build in qemu/build/debug/ and the plugin is build in faultplugin/
-If you change the build directory for qemu, please change the path in the Makefile in tests/plugin/develop for building the plugin.
+If you change the build directory for qemu, please change the path in the [Makefile](faultplugin/Makefile) in the faultplugin/ folder for building the plugin.

-## In qemu-lfi-python
+## In ARCHIE

 ### Installation